 Jennifer previously assisted PwC’s Honolulu High Tech Practice and Japanese Business Practice clients, including start-up companies and CFO Outsourcing services.
 Jennifer has a wide variety of engagement experiences including 1031 exchange, market studies, litigation support, forensic accounting and foreclosure support for the hospitality industry, including tourism, resorts, lodging, food and beverage, attractions, golf courses, real estate, development and transportation.

-During his time at the Bureau, Guam reached its best year in tourism history with over 1.56 million visitors in Fiscal Year 2017 through efforts to grow and diversify Guam’s source visitor markets.
-His leadership also led GVB to win numerous awards overseas and in the local community, most notably the US Department of Commerce President’s “E” Award and the Pacific Daily News best agency award three years in a row.
+From 2015 to 2019, he served as President and CEO of the Guam Visitors Bureau (GVB), and also as the GVB Deputy General Manager from 2011 to 2014.
+During his time at the Bureau, Guam reached its four best years in tourism history with over 1.5 million visitors annually through efforts to grow and diversify Guam’s source visitor markets.
+GVB also won numerous awards, most notably the US Department of Commerce President’s “E” Award.
 Denight is the recipient of the 2017 Reina A. Leddy Guam Young Professional of the Year Award by the Guam Chamber of Commerce.
-He is the co-author of the Tourism 2020 Plan, which sets to transform Guam into the world-class destination of choice.

 Vinoop Goel is the Asia-Pacific Regional Director of Airports & External Relations for IATA.
 He is based at their Asia Pacific regional office in Singapore.
 Vinoop leads a team that is responsible for all IATA’s activities in the Asia-Pacific region relating to Airport Regulation & Operations, Passenger Facilitation & Experience, Baggage, Ground handling, Cargo Supply chain, Security and Fuel Supply.
 In addition to this, Vinoop also heads the Member & External Relations department for the region that is responsible for IATA membership and government policy issues such as environment, taxation and aviation regulatory matters.